poseidonimaging/filtermason/_posts/2016-07-27-Create-Upload-Snapchat-Geo-Filter.markdown

 ---
 layout: default
-title:  "Create and Upload a Geo Filter to Snapchat"
+title:  "Create and Upload a Snapchat Geo Filter"
 date:   2016-07-27
 ---

-<h1>Create and Upload a Geo Filter to Snapchat</h1>
+<h1>Create and Upload a Snapchat Geo Filter</h1>

 <b>You’ve created your gorgeous new filter for Snapchat with Filter Mason, but there’s a few more steps to finish the process.</b>